 Rida enrolled to SJSU with a major in CAF (Corporate Accounting and Finance) after transferring from Ohlone and Chabot College where she earned AA degrees in Human Development and Business Administration.
-Although she was not an AIS major like most members of ISACA, joining this club was a perfect way for her to learn about IT and gave her insight on what career opportunities she wanted to pursue.
+Although she is not an AIS major like most members of ISACA, joining this club was a perfect way for her to learn about IT and gave her insight on what career opportunities she wanted to pursue.
 She credits ISACA for giving her the opportunity to properly network and expand her relationships with others in the industry.
-Rida understands what it is like to be a new transfer student that doesn't know how to build themselves in the business world, so she feels she can reciprocate what she has learned thus far through the role as Vice President of Marketing.
+Rida understands what it is like to be a new transfer student that doesn't know how to build themselves in the business world, so she feels she can reciprocate what she has learned thus far through the role as Vice President of PR/Marketing.
 She wants the current and future members of ISACA to feel like they are a part of a strong organization that provides multiple resources for their benefit and aims to make ISACA a successful organization.
-Rida plans to be eligible for the CPA exam by graduation and in the future wants to start her own business.
+This past summer Rida participated in EY and PwC's leadership programs and she has recently accepted an internship offer with PwC in their Risk Assurance program for the upcoming summer.
+She is hopeful to attain a CPA and will proceed to get CISA certified in the future but ultimately wants to start her own business.
 In her spare time she enjoys taking up DIY projects, binge watching Netflix shows, and creating various hair and makeup looks.